Azure/blobxfer/docs/98-performance-considerations.md

 Chunk sizing refers to the `chunk_size_bytes` option and the meaning of which varies upon the context of uploading or downloading.

+## Timeouts
+`blobxfer` uses two timeout values, a connect timeout and a read timeout.
+The read timeout should be set to something that is reasonably large enough to transmit each chunk given your bandwidth limitations.

 ### Uploads
 For uploads, chunk sizes correspond to the maximum amount of data to transfer with a single request.
 The Azure Storage service imposes maximums depending